 By Christy Sprague

-Sprague is a professor at Michigan State University Extension, Department of Crop and Soil Sciences
+Sprague writes for Michigan State University Extension, Department of Plant, Soil and Microbial Sciences